-Charlemagne's empire crumbled soon after his death, and the promise of returning the glory of Rome to Western Europe soon faded.
-The term Holy Roman Empire would be used to describe different Frankish and German lands for another ten centuries, but the empire never attained Charlemagne’s promise of uniting Christendom into one kingdom.
-In 1806, Napoleon prepared to oust Francis II from his title as Holy Roman Emperor, so Francis renounced his title and decreed himself emperor of Austria.
-The Holy Roman Empire then ceased to exist after having been a part of Europe for more than a millennium.
+The empire Charlemagne created crumbled soon after his death and the promise of returning the glory of Rome to Western Europe soon faded.
+The term Holy Roman Empire described various Frankish and German lands for another ten centuries, but the empire never again attained Charlemagne’s promise of uniting Christendom into one kingdom.